patriceo/vickrey-demo/README.md

 * -> Need more bids Exception check OK
 * -> Need more buyers Exception check OK
 * => testVickreyAuctionLimits OK

+Both versions are in a single class file and don't require additional librairies, so you just have to compile & run either VickreyDemo.java or VickreyDemo.scala

+From the project root:
+JAVA
+* javac org/devpo/VickreyDemo.java
+* java org/devpo/VickreyDemo

+SCALA
+* scalac org/devpo/VickreyDemo.java
+* scala VickreyDemo